Efinix-Inc/br2-efinix/README.md

 - Ti180J484

-  - `boards/efinix/ti180j484/hardware/1-core/soc1.zip`
+  - `boards/efinix/ti180j484/hardware/singlecore/soc1.zip`

-  - `boards/efinix/ti180j484/hardware/4-cores/soc4.zip`
+  - `boards/efinix/ti180j484/hardware/multicores/soc4.zip`

-The compiled bitstream file also provided for quick start in `soc.zip` format.
+The compiled bitstream file also provided for quick start in `soc.hex` format.
 This file stored in the Efinity project file for each supported development board.
 By using these files, user are not require to load and compile the Efinity project.
-User just need to unzip the file before use.

 ### 2. Generate yourself